jkingportfolio/CI_PP3_Taco_Trailer/README.md

 In the future as my skills grow I would like to implement the following features:

-- Ability to append the placed order to the users account row within google sheets and have a function to display all historical orders place by that logged in account
+- Ability to append the placed order to the users account row within Google Sheets and have a function to display all historical orders place by that logged in account
 - Email address to be one of the required pieces of information when creating a user account so that the order receipt can be emailed to the user on completion via an Email API.

 ## Python Validation